This Vegan Carrot Cake has sugar, spice, and everything nice! It's loaded with warm spices and has a tender-sweet crumb that will melt in your mouth.

 - Combine the ground flax and water in a small bowl.
 Set aside for 10 min.
 It will thicken and gel up a bit.

-- In a large mixing bowl with a Mesh Strainer on top (or use a Flour Sifter), sift together the flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
-Now whisk to combine well.
+- In a large mixing bowl whisk together the flour, baking powder, baking soda, cinnamon, ginger, nutmeg, and salt.
 Set aside.

 - In the medium bowl with the buttermilk, add the oil, applesauce, white and brown sugar, prepared flax egg, and vanilla.
 Whisk to combine well.

 - Now slowly pour the wet ingredients into the larger bowl of dry ingredients.
-Whisk together until just combined.
-Small lumps are fine. (*Don't over mix).
-Gently fold in the carrots to combine.
+Whisk until almost combined.
+Now gently fold in the carrots and walnuts until combined.

-- Divide batter between both pans and place in the oven for 35-40 minutes.
-To check for doneness, lightly press the surface - It should spring back (You can also use a toothpick and push it through the center - it should come out mostly clean).
+- Divide batter between both pans and place in the oven for 35-45 minutes.
+To check for doneness, lightly press the surface - It should spring back without leaving an indent.
+You can also insert a toothpick in the middle - it should be clear of wet batter, but some dry crumbs are fine

-- Let the cake cool in the pan for 10-15 minutes before removing.
+- Let the cake cool in the pans for 10-15 minutes before removing.
 Then let them cool on a rack completely before frosting.
-Frost and top with walnuts if desired.
-Enjoy!
+Frost and top decorate with chopped walnuts.

 Notes